leolwin999/leolwin-com/src/data/blog/_assembly/assembly-project-ideas.md

 > Fetch the code [here!](https://github.com/leolwin999/Assembly-Projects/blob/main/Assembly_Files/bit_shifter.asm)

 ## Read File
-This program reads content from a `.txt` file and prints it to the terminal.
+This program reads content from a .txt file and prints it to the terminal.
 It shows how to interact with files on your system through system calls.
 Skills you'll gain:
--   File handling using system calls (`open`, `read`, `close`)
+-   File handling using system calls (open, read, close)
 -   Using file descriptors
 -   Buffer management
 -   Error checking in system-level code